PatrickBN/CYBR8420_Team5/Use case drafts/SEE SecureCode/Secure code Doc.md

 ### Description:

 An employee is using Bitwarden for secure storage and management of sensitive information such as credentials, API keys, or other secrets.

+### A.I. prompts used to help with use/misuse case

+No A.I. prompts where used.